Introduction to Street Trees

 Street Trees: 2024

-This year, we have received a generous grant, which will advance the citizen science street tree survey massively.
+In 2024, we received a generous grant, which will advance the citizen science street tree survey massively.
 This project has been funded by Heart of England Community Foundation, through West Midlands Combined Authority’s Community Environment Fund.
-This project runs from April to November 2024, with a total of 3,000 street trees to survey.
+This project runs from April 2024 to March 2025, with a total of 3,000 street trees to survey.

 The project will pay £2.00 per surveyed tree to a maximum of 100 trees per surveyor.
 You will be paid after every 25 trees you survey, and after the data has been validated.